Twin Branch Dam (Indiana): History

 When the Hen Island Dam was in the process of being built it was billed as "The Great Dam Now Under Construction at Hen Island is a Stupendous Feat of Engineering.
 Interesting Legal Battle."
-The power plant was connected to the Elkhart Power Company and power was first produced on December 16, 1903, while the dam was still under the control of Sanderson & Porter.
+In late 1903, the power plant was connected to the Elkhart Power Company and power was first produced while the dam was still under the control of Sanderson & Porter.

-In 1904, Charles A Chapin, purchased the interest that South Bend Electric Co had in the dam for over a $1,000,000.
+In 1904, Charles A Chapin, purchased the interest that South Bend Electric Co had in the dam for over $1,000,000.
 St. Joseph and Elkhart Power company merged with the Indiana & Michigan company in 1907.

 A $3.4 million upgrade was made to the power plant in 1989, with two generators replaced as part of the upgrade.
 The generators were replaced after a period of nine-years being out of service, one was out of service because of shaft failure, the other was broken down in 1979, performing only at 60% operation.